-They hugged for a long moment; Becky’s knuckles paling to an even whiter shade than usual as she squeezed Jareth….
+They hugged for a long while; Becky’s knuckles paling to an even whiter shade than usual as she squeezed Jareth….

 Then Benny let out a chuckle and she pulled away from his brother, turning to him and gripping him so hard he had trouble breathing.

-She was trembling, Benny thought as he lay his hands in her back.
+She was trembling, Benny thought as he lay his hands on her back.
 God, what was Mattel doing to her?!

 Mattel thought this entire situation was ridiculous.